- Community Partners

 From the very earliest days of the Wayne Tomorrow!
 Initiative, the various working groups identified the need for affordable, high-speed broadband internet service as a top priority.
 The partners recognized that internet availability is paramount to economic development and quality of life.

-HONESDALE -- The Wayne County Commissioners today approved nearly $1.2 million in federal Coronavirus Aid, Relief & Economic Security (CARES) Act grants to expand broadband capabilities in the county.
+In late 2020, the Wayne County Commissioners approved nearly $1.2 million in federal Coronavirus Aid, Relief & Economic Security (CARES) Act grants to expand broadband capabilities in the county.
 Following discussions and solicitation of proposals from local service providers, the county identified six projects intended to improve Internet access to homes and businesses.
 These projects include:

 - $17,079.40 to support the Wayne Library Alliance "Smart Library" initiative.
 This will include access equipment and services that will be made available for loan to as many as 60 residents at one time.